cmnord/pflock/README.md

 ## License

-All code is under the MIT license except for [pft.h](pft.h), which has its own license in the file.
+All code is under the MIT license except for the C implementation in [pflock_c](pflock_c/), which has its own license in the file.

 [paper]: https://www.cs.unc.edu/~anderson/papers/ecrts09b.pdf